kblomqvist/ghblog-template/README.md

 	git clone https://kblomqvist@github.com/kblomqvist/ghblog-template.git
 	cd ghblog-template
-	jekyll --server
+	jekyll --server --auto url=""

 Now open your browser and go to _localhost:4000_.
+The url param tells the jekyll to override the url specified in _config.yml.
+Overwriting url with empty string gives us baseurl, which is "/".
+This way the links, for example in archive list, link to their local copies -- not to our production version, which would otherwise be the case because of the seo.

 Did not have Jekyll?
 To install Jekyll you have to have Ruby and Ruby gems installed.
 If you do not have these yet, it is recommended to install Ruby locally: